 - Nature Art – a year-round activity collecting natural materials to make giant collages and pictures on the ground.

 For Key Stages 3 and 4, BTEC’s and A/AS Level the reserve is an excellent site for teaching practical science such as sampling techniques or carrying out practical conservation work.
 We also welcome individual student projects.
 Please fill out a booking form with details of your enquiry.

 There are three wildlife hides and an additional viewing screen in the reserve, which provide a great opportunity for young visitors and photographers to watch and enjoy wildlife.
 The welcome area, located by the reserve entrance, provides the perfect opportunity to find out more about the reserve and meet the Volunteer Rangers who help protect it.

 Toilet facilities on site include an eco-loo, located on the main path to the South of the reserve, as well as gendered toilets accessible from inside the Field Studies Room and a gender-neutral toilet accessible from the exterior of the Field Studies Room.

 The terms and conditions for educational bookings at GNR can be found HERE and more detailed information about GNR’s facilities can be found HERE.
 A risk assessment will be provided upon confirmation of booking.

 If you would like to visit the reserve to see if it is a suitable site for your group, please get in touch with us at firstname.lastname@example.org.

 Book your visit

-Please use the form below to make a booking for your school or group.
+Please use the form below to request a booking for your school or group.

 School Booking Form